aws-samples/analyzing-reddit-sentiment-with-aws/README.md

 1. EC2 – Our EC2 instance was created from a CloudFormation template, we’ll delete the stack and the key pair

-    * Open the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation or select CloudFormation under Services dropdown
+    * Open the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation) or select CloudFormation under Services dropdown
     * On the left panel that says stacks – click on the EC2 stack you’ve created
     * Click Delete on top of the pane
-    * Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/ or select EC2 under Services dropdown
+    * Open the [Amazon EC2 console](https://console.aws.amazon.com/ec2/) or select EC2 under Services dropdown
     * In the navigation pane, under NETWORK & SECURITY, choose Key Pairs
     * Click on the key pair name you’ve created and hit Delete on top